 The school is involved in and heavily committed to the School Industry Training Experience (S.I.T.E.)
 Program to provide Years 10, 11 and 12 students with both structured work experience and structured vocational training both at school and on-the-job in industry.
-As well, the school in 2012 was fully committed to establishing a partnership with Wide Bay TAFE in developing programs and courses which target students who know what they want to study and are focused on their career goals.
-This program is known as U-Tech and commenced at Wide Bay TAFE in 2012 with Year 11 students.
+As well, the school in 2014 was fully committed to establishing a partnership with Wide Bay TAFE in developing programs and courses which target students who know what they want to study and are focused on their career goals.
+This program is known as U-Tech.